 The spender in me knows that’s easier said than done.
 When my husband, Winston, and I moved into our first home, I had so many visions for what our home could look like!
 It was hard for me to accept the fact that I could only decorate one room at a time.
 But I knew our future money goals were more important than me spending all our savings at the furniture and home stores.

 You might have some empty rooms for a little while, but your budget and your future self will thank you!
 And if you find yourself thinking, Oh well, I’ll just put it on credit—stop right there!
-Debt is dumb.
-Plus, taking on new debt in the middle of buying a house could delay your approval for a mortgage and make you miss out on the perfect home.
-Don’t do it!
+You want the good money habits you learned while getting out of debt to stick, which means you’ve got to stop repeating bad ones.